Signal Intelligence Regiment (KONA): Sources

-The remains of Signal Intelligence Regiment 1 (abbr KONA 1) was a signals regiment that surrendered to American troops near Tausing, located close to and northwest of Liezen, Austria on 9 May 1945.
+The remains of Signal Intelligence Regiment 1 (abbr.
+KONA 1) surrendered to American troops near Tausing, located close to and northwest of Liezen, Austria on 9 May 1945.
 Commanded by the fanatical Nazi Major Ernst Hertzer, the remains of the regiment consisted of around 700 officers, enlisted men and women who were sent to the abbey at Stift Tepl, that was being used as a Prisoner of War enclosure.
-They had destroyed all their papers en route except those document they considered the most important for reconstruction of their records.
+They had destroyed all their papers en route except those documents they considered the most important for reconstruction of their records.
 The remaining documents were kept in three briefcases plus a single book.
-On the afternoon of 9 May, with strong rumours of Russians approaching the area, the three briefcases were burned with only the book remaining.
+On the afternoon of 9 May, with strong rumours of Soviets approaching the area, the three briefcases were burned with only the book remaining.
 The book remained in the unit vehicles after an extensive search and was never found.